telefonicaid/fiware-skuld/README.rst

      that time this script must be executed again to generate new tokens.

 -phase2: ``phase2_stopvms.py``.
 This scripts does not delete anything, yet.
 It
-     stops the VMs of the users and makes private their shared images.
+     stops the servers of the users and makes private their shared images.
 The idea is to grant a grace period to users to detect that their resources are not available before they are beyond redemption.
 This script does not require the admin account, because it applies the user' credential from